An approach to categorification of Verma modules: Categorification of the Verma module

-Since $M$ is locally finite-dimensional, $M_i/M_{i+1}$ decomposes as a finite direct sum of finite dimensional supermodules, each concentrated in a single bidegree.
-Together with the fact that $\Omega_k$ is a $\Bbbk$-algebra, this means $\Omega_k\lfmods$ has the local Jordan-H\"older property.
-Hence arguments from Subsection~\ref{ssec:completedG0} can be extended to the multigraded case and we construct the topological Grothendieck group of $\Omega_k \lfmods$ as a topological $\bZ\llbracket q, \lambda \rrbracket [q^{-1},\lambda^{-1}]$-module, with the $(q,\lambda)$-adic topology.
-Thus we get the following proposition.
+The graded dimension of $\Omega_k$ is contained in the cone in $\bR^2$ generated by $(2,0)$ and $(-2k,2)$.
+Hence it is a special case of Example~\ref{ex:multigradedR} (with some minor adjustments for the ``super''), thus $\Omega_k\lfmods$ possesses the local Jordan--H\"older property and we get the following:

-\begin{prop} The topological Grothendieck group $\boldsymbol G_0(\Omega_k\lfmods)$ is a one dimensional module over the ring $\bZ_\pi\llbracket q, \lambda \rrbracket[\lambda^{- 1}, q^{-1}]$ with the $(q,\lambda)$-adic topology, freely generated by either the class of the simple object $S_k$ or the projective object $\Omega_k$. \end{prop}
+\begin{prop} The topological Grothendieck group $\boldsymbol G_0(\Omega_k\lfmods)$ is a one dimensional module over the ring $\bZ_\pi\pp{q,\lambda}$ with the $(q,\lambda)$-adic topology, freely generated by either the class of the simple object $S_k$ or the projective object $\Omega_k$. \end{prop}

 Consider the full subcategory of $\Omega_k\lfmods$ generated by modules with $\lambda$-grading bounded above and below.
-We write it $\Omega_k\lfmodsl$ and it possesses the local Jordan-H\"older property, with a topological Grothendieck group having $(q)$-adic topology.
+We write it $\Omega_k\lfmodsl$ and it possesses the local Jordan--H\"older property, with a topological Grothendieck group having $(q)$-adic topology.
 We get the following proposition.

 \begin{prop} The topological Grothendieck group $\boldsymbol G_0(\Omega_k\lfmodsl)$ is a one dimensional topological module over the ring $\bZ_\pi\llbracket q\rrbracket[\lambda^{\pm 1}, q^{-1}]$ with the $(q)$-adic topology, freely generated by the class of the simple object $S_k$. \end{prop}